hoangton/smartcash/smartnodes/index.rst

 workings of the SmartCash network may choose to operate their own smartnode on their own host server.
 Several steps are required, and the user must assume responsibility for setting up, securing and maintaining both the server and collateral.
-See these pages for information on how to set up a self-operated smartnode.
+See :ref:`these pages <smartnode-setup>` for information on how to set up a self-hosted smartnode.

 .. toctree::
    :maxdepth: 1